colomboluke/bracket-maker/src/Brainstorm.md

     - [ ] Button that generates a random category, maybe with some examples
     - [ ] Screenshot of my paper bracket?
 - QoL
+  - [ ] Let users change the order/seed of an individual team in SetupPage
   - [ ] Differentiate between the 3 different 'reset' buttons
   - [ ] Make teams draggable in SetupPage
   - [ ] Let users click 'next' or 'prev' to move between VotingScreens